Local youth hoops fans treated to another exciting "Championship Weekend"

 VanDeLinde also powered his way to six, while Scarfalloto added five and Zach Beatty two.

-Page 3 of 3 - Clay Martin kept things close early on with six points for the Frogs and Blake heated up in the second half.
+Clay Martin kept things close early on with six points for the Frogs and Blake heated up in the second half.
 Adam hit one huge jumper after another and wound up with a team-best eight.

 In the end, though, it was the Cards' intimidating presence in the paint that made the difference.